ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Related Work

 \paragraph{Multimodal cultural evaluation.} Multimodal cultural evaluation has expanded from geographically diverse visual evaluation, such as GeoDE \citep{ramaswamy-etal-2023-geode}, to multicultural vision-language reasoning, such as MaRVL \citep{liu-etal-2021-visually}.
 Recent multimodal benchmarks further evaluate culturally specific concepts, practices, and grounding \citep{nayak-etal-2024-benchmarking, bhatia-etal-2024-local, vayani2025all}, and GIMMICK \citep{schneider-etal-2025-gimmick} further broadens this line with globally inclusive multimodal cultural knowledge benchmarking.
 The closest work to ours is Beyond Words \citep{yadav-etal-2025-beyond}, which probes cultural value sensitivity in multimodal models by using images as proxies for cultural context.
 In contrast, \textsc{ValueGround} keeps the country and question explicit in text and visualizes only the answer options, directly testing value grounding rather than culture inference from images.

-\paragraph{Contrastive and multi-image multimodal evaluation.} Our benchmark is also related to multimodal evaluation settings that require models to rely on subtle visual differences or contextual evidence.
-Winoground \citep{thrush2022winoground} contrastive evaluation probes whether models can align fine-grained distinctions with the correct alternative.
-Recognizing that MLLMs often struggle with fine-grained visual perception \citep{fu-etal-2024-blink, tong-etal-2024-mmvp}, CODIS \citep{luo-etal-2024-codis} studies context-dependent visual comprehension, where textual context changes how an image should be interpreted.
-Recent efforts like MuirBench \citep{wang-etal-2024-muirbench} and MIBench \citep{liu-etal-2024-mibench} extend evaluation to robust multi-image understanding and reasoning.
-Our benchmark draws on this broader evaluation logic, but targets a different ability: grounding survey-derived value alternatives under explicit country conditioning with minimally contrastive paired images.
+\paragraph{Multi-image and contrastive evaluation.} Our benchmark is also related to multimodal evaluation settings that require models to rely on subtle visual differences or contextual evidence.
+Winoground \citep{thrush2022winoground} uses contrastive image--text pairs to probe whether models can align fine-grained distinctions with the correct alternative.
+Prior work further shows that MLLMs often struggle with fine-grained visual perception \citep{fu-etal-2024-blink, tong-etal-2024-mmvp}.
+CODIS \citep{luo-etal-2024-codis} studies context-dependent visual comprehension, where textual context changes how an image should be interpreted.
+MuirBench \citep{wang-etal-2024-muirbench} and MIBench \citep{liu-etal-2024-mibench} extend evaluation to multi-image understanding across diverse visual relations and task settings.
+In contrast, \textsc{ValueGround} focuses on grounding survey-derived value alternatives under explicit country conditioning with minimally contrastive paired images.